 Indeed, behavioural finance is becoming, for many in the financial advisory community, the missing piece of the jigsaw when it comes to imparting advice.
 By understanding our clients’ financial preferences, whether these are investment risk, savings or spending habits, attitudes towards trust or financial control, budgeting or the pursuit of financial objectives we, as advisers, are better placed to serve our clients as they aspire to achieve their goals in life.

 By having our clients understand themselves better and acknowledge their own behaviours the client – adviser relationship benefits immensely.
 The advice should become not only a better fit for purpose but it is also understandable in the context of each individual.
 Money and behaviour are aligned and both parties are happy with each other.
 This helps to consolidate the relationship for the future as trust is deepened and a focus is put on achieving long term objectives.
 And this is the real thrust of good financial planning namely, to develop strategies to assist clients in managing their financial affairs to meet life goals.
+So as one can see, Financial thinking and Behaviour, if aligned, can produce immense benefits.

 Now if only I could get my cat to understand the behavioural aspect of that.